AUSSIE BEE INVESTIGATES A NEW AUSTRALIAN STINGLESS BEE IN FAR NORTH QUEENSLAND

 The honeypots and pollen pots of the Austroplebeia cincta nest were tissue paper thin -- delicate and fragile.
 They were built in small clusters near the edges of the nest.

-Above: the pollen pots (upper left) and honey pots (lower right) in an Austroplebeia cincta nest.
+Above: the pollen pots (upper left) and a few honey pots (lower right) in an Austroplebeia cincta nest.

 The queen bee could regularly be seen patrolling the brood.
 Her massive abdomen was swollen with eggs.